piever/PlugAndPlot.jl/docs/src/internals.md

 ## Plotting

-Plotting is executed via the `StatPlots.jl` package. `Population` plots tap into the `groupapply` functionality whereas `Individual` plots have access to most of `StatPlots.jl` plotting recipes.
-See the [StatPlots README](https://github.com/JuliaPlots/StatPlots.jl/blob/master/README.md) for more information.
+Plotting is executed via the [StatPlots.jl](https://github.com/JuliaPlots/StatPlots.jl) package.
+The data manipulation is implemented in [GroupedErrors.jl](https://github.com/piever/GroupedErrors.jl).
+The GroupedErrors package explains how to obtain the same plots (and some more) with code rather than a GUI.